ffxsam/ffx-meteor-react-boilerplate/README.md

 The goal of this boilerplate is twofold:

-1. To provide a good starting point as a scaffold for new Meteor/React projects (obviously).
+1. To provide a good starting point as a scaffold for new Meteor/React projects.
+This boilerplate will continue to evolve as Meteor and React continue to change and mature.
 2. To also serve as a learning resource by offering an example project.

 ## Installation